marcorossi10/CarND-Advanced-Lane-Lines/writeup.md

 | -220   719    |   0, 719      |
 | 1500  719     |   1279, 719   |

-This function also returns the inverse of the transformation matrix because it is ncessary in the next step.
+This function also returns the inverse of the transformation matrix because it will be necessary later.

 I verified that my perspective transform was working as expected by plotting side by side the input image with the one with the applied transform.
 All the images have been tested and the results are saved in the folder "output_images/transformed_images".
 This part can be found in the cell number 10.